-Offerors must also provide 2-3 reference names and phone numbers or letters of reference for similar projects the offeror's firm has completed.
-This can include affiliate organizations with whom the offeror regularly coordinates community services with.
+Offerors must also provide reference names and phone numbers for 2-3 similar projects the offeror's firm has completed.
+A detailed letter of reference is also acceptable.

-SPECIAL NOTE: The offeror shall not disclose their costs in Submittal Form B and cannot exceed the page limit (as described in Section 4.02).
+SPECIAL NOTE: The offeror shall not disclose their costs in this Submittal Form and cannot exceed the page limit (as described in Section 4.02).